 Spine & Disc Degeneration

-Spinal degeneration is often caused by long standing stress and vertebral subluxations in your spine.
-When your spine degenerates, your spinal bones begin to deform, your discs swell, then shrink, your ligaments, tendons and muscles begin to harden and weaken, and your entire spinal column loses its balance, flexibility, stability and strength.
+Spine degeneration is often caused by long-standing stress and vertebral subluxations in your spine.
+When your spine degenerates, your spinal bones begin to deform, your discs swell, then shrink, your ligaments, tendons, and muscles begin to harden and weaken, and your entire spinal column loses its balance, flexibility, stability and strength.
 Your nerves, body chemistry and internal organs can also be affected.
-Spinal degeneration can make it harder to adapt to the pressures of every day life.
+Spinal degeneration can make it harder to adapt to the pressures of everyday life.

 Loss of Height

 Most people believe they automatically lose height when they reach old age.
 However, the loss of height is silent, slow and gradual, and may begin in your 20s and 30s as one of the symptoms of spinal degeneration.

 First, your spine loses its normal balance.
 There may be a loss of normal spinal curves.
 Your nerves may be affected and the vital life energy that flows over them is interfered with.
 Also, your joints, discs, nerves and posture are stressed and age more quickly.
 Surprisingly, there may be no pain other than occasional minor discomfort.
 Also present may be a slight lessening of energy and slight height loss.
 Response to spine degeneration care is generally good.